Mayo men and women feature in a new book that tells the extraordinary story of the Irish mining community in South Yorkshire in the 20th century.

 My reason for writing the book was simply to remember those tough sons of Ireland– men like my dad who literally risked their lives daily to make a living

-Sean’s book looks at an Irish community which numbered just a few in 1911, but by the 1950s had grown to a population of more than 2,000.
+Sean’s book looks at an Irish community that numbered just a few in 1911, but by the 1950s had grown to a population of more than 2,000.

 Many men and women from Co Mayo moved to Maltby and among those remembered in the book are: